-Dialectical Behavior Therapy (DBT) not only offers the individual important recovery skills and tools, but gives them a new vision for the future.
+Dialectical Behavior Therapy (DBT) not only offers the individual important recovery skills and tools but gives them a new vision for the future.
 At the very core of DBT is the concept of living a meaningful life.
 This is specific to the individual.
 Whereas one might define a meaningful life as being a good parent, another might view it as honoring an innate talent and becoming an artist.

-We establish early on in treatment what a meaningful life looks like to each resident.
+It is important to establish early on in treatment what a meaningful life looks like to each resident.
 As they move into recovery, we encourage every person to hold each future decision up to this standard.

-Often, what can help to reignite passion for life is the simple question, “What were you passionate about before you became involved with substances?”
+Often, what can help to reignite a passion for life is the simple question, “What were you passionate about before you became involved with substances?”
 It could be as seemingly minor as hiking in the wilderness or playing soccer.
 Or, it could be as multi-layered as the desire to be a veterinarian.